jamesplease/gistbook/README.md

 # Gistbook [![Travis build status](http://img.shields.io/travis/jmeas/gistbook.svg?style=flat)](https://travis-ci.org/jmeas/gistbook)

-This is the development repository for [Gistbook.io](https://gistbook.io/).
+This is the development repository for Gistbook, a web application that is no longer hosted.

 ### Installation